jonathanchukinas/just_one/README.md

 - autoformatting (e.g. Black for python, Prettier for JS)
 - deterministic package mgt via e.g. pipenv and yarn
 - fix flask dev server polling issue with e.g. eventlet or gevent.
 Ensure thread-safe db access.
+- robots.txt
+- manifect.json?
+- favicon
+- collect all ui files into a new dir at same level as api

 # Staged Approached: